GillesC/KU-Leuven-master-thesis-template-FET/README.md

-This is a master thesis template for the students from the FIIW.
+This is a master thesis template for the students from the FIIW/FET.

 Download the zip in the releases.